-Since I joined Redweb 3½ years ago, I've seen the agency develop and grow significantly.
+Since I joined Redweb 3 and a half years ago, I have seen the agency develop and grow significantly.
 When I joined the agency there were 80 staff.
 We are now heading over 120!
 With that has come many problems and challenges.

 Historically after winning work we would look at availability across different disciplines and build a team from that.
 This would often mean developers would switch between different platforms from project to project and often be working with different people.
 This worked, but as an innovative agency we are always looking at ways to do things better.

 For example, is it realistic that a developer can work on a Sitecore project for 9 months then switch to an EPiServer project and hit the ground running?
 CMS products are becoming increasingly complex platforms that provide complex marketing functionality and as such there are many potential efficiencies in building teams with specific specialisms rather than having a broad pool of generalists.

 As a result of this thinking, at Redweb we have formed five teams - all with their own individual specialisms.
 My team, Team 2 (we do need a more glamorous name), has a core focus on large complex Sitecore projects.
 Rather than just having a select few developers who are Sitecore certified, the entire build team will be certified.
 This will be the first time at Redweb we've considered more than just developer training on CMS products.
 QA Analysts, as well as our Project Directors, will attend the Advanced CMS course to ensure they have a full understanding of the product and Front End Developers will attend the FED course so they can ensure their code fully integrates with features like the Experience Editor.
 We are also taking the developer training one step further; key developers in the team will attend the Advanced and Digital Marketing courses.